 Article 2(1): “‘standard’ means a technical specification, adopted by a recognised standardisation body, for repeated or continuous application, with which compliance is not compulsory, and which is one of the following: (a) ‘international standard’ means a standard adopted by an international standardisation body; (b) ‘European standard’ means a standard adopted by a European standardisation organisation; (c) ‘harmonised standard’ means a European standard adopted on the basis of a request made by the Commission for the application of Union harmonisation legislation; (d) ‘national standard’ means a standard adopted by a national standardisation body”.

 These provisions are fully applicable also to the EU legislation on medical devices, which contains direct and indirect references to the voluntary use of standards, both in their recitals and enacting terms.
-At the same time, it is worth noting that for medical devices there are “exceptions that proves the rule” when standards can be regarded as mandatory: it is the case of symbols and identification colours that “shall conform to the harmonised standards” when harmonised standards containing indications on symbols or colour coding are available.
+At the same time, it is worth noting that for medical devices there are “exceptions that proves the rule” when standards can be regarded as mandatory: it is the case for symbols and identification colours that “shall conform to the harmonised standards” when harmonised standards containing indications on symbols or colour coding are available.
+On the other hand, the reference to the standard EN ISO 15189 contained in Article 5(5)(c) IVDR is related to the scope and applicability of such Regulation to certain devices under specified conditions, but not to any presumption of conformity; while the references to “the international standard ISO 14155:2011 on good clinical practice for clinical investigations of medical devices for human subjects” included in Recitals 64 MDR and 66 IVDR must be considered as non-binding examples only.

 The voluntary character of the use of standards means in practice that the manufacturer may always choose to apply the technical solutions provided by harmonised European standards cited or not cited in the OJEU, or by non-harmonised European standards, or by any other international or national standards, or even to develop its own technical solutions, provided that it is able to demonstrate that these different or alternative non-harmonised means are adequate to comply with the legal requirements applicable to the product.
 Such a demonstration can be given by the manufacturer through a more in-depth risk assessment, gap analysis, etc., to be reflected in the related technical documents and reports within the prescribed conformity assessment procedures on the product.